rfarley3/mc-gt/README.md

 ### Raw/Direct from Guitar
-Plug into EXT IN L/MONO and set switch to LINE.
+Plug Guitar into EXT IN L/MONO and set switch to LINE.
 * Sh+Input
 	* EXT IN Mono
 	* Turn large encoder down, set EXT IN VOLUME 0